benshimonz/V1/README.md

 ** Scope rules:

-A tag cannot be reference before its definition
+Tag's scope rules define where a tag can be referenced, in relation to where it was defined.

 * A tag defined after an 'X' - can not be used before it